limbo018/DREAMPlace/README.md

 2. To enable the GPU features, install [NVIDIA-docker](https://github.com/NVIDIA/nvidia-docker); otherwise, skip this step.
 3. Navigate to the repository.
 4. Get the docker container with either of the following options.
-    - Option 1: pull from the cloud.
+    - Option 1: pull from the cloud [limbo018/dreamplace](https://hub.docker.com/r/limbo018/dreamplace).
     ```
     docker pull limbo018/dreamplace:cuda
     ```